Job Description for President

 • Community resources

 To expand your skill sets as a leader, plan to attend PTA council/district training along with the other members of your board.
+Notify incoming unit officers of any scheduled workshops.

 Encourage experienced and new members to get involved and share the workload to grow leadership for today and tomorrow.